-This grant agreement with the Washington State Department of Health provides \$600,000 to complete tasks as outlined in the scope of work.
-Please contact Gary Stoyka at extension 6218 or Erika Douglas at 6294 if you have any questions or concerns regarding the terms of this agreement.
+This grant amendment with the Washington State Department of Health provides an additional \$580,000 for a total amended budget of \$1,627,732 to complete tasks as outlined in the scope of work.
+Please contact Gary Stoyka at extension 6218 or Erika Douglas at 6294 if you have any questions or concerns regarding the terms of this amendment.